July 14-18, 2025

 How much does camp cost?

 The camp is meant to be provided at a very low cost, and is primarily funded through local grants and supported by volunteers from the school and observatory.
-We will ask for a $50 application fee per camper.
+We ask for a $50 application fee per camper.
 Students who are placed on the waiting list and do not receive an open slot will receive a full refund.

 Where is the camp held?